-RMDs After Age 73.
-You are not required to take RMDs from your Roth IRA when you reach age 73.
-Furthermore, you cannot satisfy any RMDs for your traditional IRAs or SIMPLE IRAs by taking a distribution from any of your Roth IRAs.
+RMDs For You.
+You are not required to take RMDs from your Roth IRA while you are alive.
+Also you cannot satisfy any RMDs for your traditional IRAs or SIMPLE IRAs by taking a distribution from any of your Roth IRAs.